THUIR/LeCaRDv2/README.md

 `train_query.json` and `test_query.json` are training data and testing data respectively, where the training data has 640 lines and the testing data has 160 lines.

-`query_allcontext.json` contains the entire content of the case in the query.
+`query_allcontext.json` contains the entire content of the case in the query, which includes the title, programme, type, fulltext, fact, reason, result, claim, law, xf fields.”’

 ### Candidates
 You can download the candidate cases from this link [download](https://drive.google.com/file/d/1CqQ0ID5_9-qxaZm9TGLh38dVhLfYnl_C/view?usp=share_link).